cyclr/docs/pages/connector-authentication/OneLogin.md

 ## OneLogin setup

-To authenticate this connector you need a credential pair for OneLogin of `Client ID` and `Client Secret`.
+To authenticate this connector, you need a OneLogin credential pair of **Client ID** and **Client Secret**.
 Find more information on how to obtain these credentials in OneLogin's [Working with API credentials](https://developers.onelogin.com/api-docs/1/getting-started/working-with-api-credentials) documentation.

 ## Cyclr setup